 The Mr. Coffee Simple Brew 12-Cup Switch is an inexpensive machine that offers decent all-around performance.
-However, if you're looking for a budget option to provide your morning caffeination, we feel the BLACK+DECKER 12-cup Programmable offers a slightly better value, as this .
+However, if you're looking for a budget option to provide your morning caffeination, we feel the BLACK+DECKER 12-cup Programmable offers a slightly better value.
 If you can't find the BLACK+DECKER then the Simple Brew is an adequate substitute.

 Pros: Good taste, inexpensive